simplexity-lab/DeepCollision/README.md

 ### Usage

 #### Prerequisite
-Users can access servers with Apollo and LGSVL deployed through our provided REST APIs.
+Users can access our server with Apollo and LGSVL deployed through our provided REST APIs.
 To call the APIs through Python Scripts, one needs to install [requests](https://docs.python-requests.org/en/latest/):

 ```sh
 $ python -m pip install requests